Is Kvothe the Bloodless a Gary Stu (Mary Sue)?

 Anti-Stu Rating: 0/3

-Final opinion: Paul Atreides is the epitome of the modern definition of a Gary Stu/Mary Sue
+Final opinion: Paul Atreides is the epitome of the modern definition of a "Gary Stu/Mary Sue"

 Kvothe the Bloodless: The Kingkiller Chronicle "You have to be a bit of a liar to tell a story the right way." -Patrick Rothfuss, The Name of the Wind

 Physical Abilities: Kvothe is a man of many talents.
-He's a musician, a sword-bearer, artificer, smooth-talker, Namer, practicer of Sygaldry and Sympathy magics, and--according to Felurian (essentially a sex goddess)-- is really good at love-making, especially for his first time.
+He's a musician, a sword-bearer, artificer, smooth-talker, a Namer, a practicer of Sygaldry and Sympathy magics, and--according to Felurian (essentially a sex goddess)-- is really good at love-making, especially for his first time.

 Given all of these skills, however, Kvothe does not suffer from COS, at least not in a direct way.
 Interestingly, however, his tale is told from the first-person point of view, which means, as the reader, we should be highly speculative when it comes to his story.
-According to Kvothe, he learned to play the lute and sing from a young age.
-Taught by his parents and Edema Rue troupe, continuing to practice any moment that he could afterward.
+According to Kvothe, he learned to play the lute and sing from a young age by his parents and the Edema Rue troupe, continuing to practice any moment he could afterward.
 He spent two months (88 days) in the Four Corners of Civilization time when it came to learning the sword.
 And struggled with just about every bit of it.
-That is to say, that he did not master the Lethani nor their sword training, merely scratched the surface, in fact.
+That is to say that he did not master the Lethani or their sword training; he merely scratched the surface.
 But he did learn quickly, despite his setbacks.
 His skills in Artificing/Sygaldry, Sympathy, and Naming all come in varying levels of study.
 Sympathy, he picks up quickly and is smug and a total jackass about it.
-Sygaldry and Artificing (which I group in the same category, as they are used in similar practices) he struggles with a bit, but mostly when it comes to following rules (more on that later) and coming up with new designs.
-He fights to understand Naming the most, and by the end of A Wise Man's Fear (book 2 of the trilogy), he has yet to master it.
-In fact, he has only called the name of the wind a handful of times and all by accident.
-Even in his Naming class with Elodin, it is difficult to learn anything.
-Admittedly, this comes much from his pumped-up opinion of himself and his inability to see that he is not as great as he thinks he is.
+He struggles with Sygaldry and Artificing, but mostly when following rules (more on that later) and developing new designs.
+Most of all, he fights to understand the magic known as "Naming," and by the end of A Wise Man's Fear (book 2 of the trilogy), he has yet to come close to mastering it.
+In fact, he has only called the name of the wind a handful of times, and all by accident.
+Even in his Naming class with Elodin, it is difficult for him to learn anything.
+Admittedly, this comes much from his exaggerated opinion of himself and his inability to see that he is not as great as he thinks.
 And, finally, the fact that he is so good at sex, Felurian is surprised that he was a virgin before doing it with her says so much about Kvothe's ego.
 I don't even know how to classify this one.
+Regardless, as many people do, Kvothe has several abilities that he is innately good at and plenty that he struggles with.
+Granting him an AS point.

 Inner Struggles: "That is how heavy a secret can become.
 It can make blood flow easier than ink." -Patrick Rothfuss, The Wise Man's Fear.